-where $X^\prime$ and $Y^\prime$ are the output amplitude and phase quadratures of the system (see Fig.~\ref{fig:singleModePos}a), and $\theta$ is the quadrature angle.
-We see that the quadrature has shot noise terms independent of $\zeta$, signal terms proportional to $\zeta$ and a backaction term proportional to $\zeta^2$.
-For the right combination of quadratures, the $\sin{\theta} X$ term can cancel the backaction term.
-Another way to reduce the backaction noise is through quantum non-demolition measurements \cite{braginsky1980quantum}.
+where $X^\prime$ and $Y^\prime$ are the output amplitude and phase quadratures of the system (see Fig.~\ref{fig:singleModePos}(a)), and $\theta$ is the quadrature angle.
+We see that the quadrature has shot noise terms independent of $\zeta$, signal terms proportional to $\zeta$, and a backaction term proportional to $\zeta^2$.
+As can be seen, for the right combination of quadratures, the $\sin{\theta} X$ term can cancel the backaction term.
+Another way to reduce the backaction noise is through quantum non-demolition measurements~\cite{braginsky1980quantum}.
 In this scenario, we can continuously monitor a QND variable like momentum in a free particle system instead of the position, to reduce or eliminate the backaction term, thereby achieving backaction evasion.
-In section \ref{BAE+squeezing} we discuss how to perform a QND measurement to evade backaction noise in detail.
+In Sec.~\ref{BAE+squeezing} we discuss how to perform a QND measurement to evade backaction noise in detail.

 For the toy model, we restrict our discussion to the continuous monitoring of position to showcase the benefits of squeezing.
 We obtain the estimator variable $x_E$ for the system position by dividing $X_{\theta}$ by the multiplicative factor $2\zeta \cos \theta $,

-From Eq. \ref{position_estimator}, we see that a judicious choice of $\theta$ allows us to cancel out the backaction noise from the amplitude quadrature.
+From Eq.~(\ref{position_estimator}), we see that a judicious choice of $\theta$ allows us to cancel out the backaction noise from the amplitude quadrature.
 We find that the optimal $\theta$ is dependent on $\zeta^2$ (which is proportional to power $\alpha^2$).
-The noise power spectral density (PSD) is proportional to the square of the estimator variable, $x_E$.
-To analyze the measurement-induced noise of our system we evaluate $N^2 = (x_E - (x_0 + \beta p_0/2))^2$, since $N^2$ is proportional to the variance of the system position, which may be written as
+The noise power spectral density (PSD) of the system position is proportional to the square of the estimator variable, $x_E$.
+To analyze the measurement-induced noise of our system we evaluate $N = (x_E - (x_0 + \beta p_0/2))^2$, since $N$ is proportional to the variance of the system position, which may be written in terms of the quadratures and their anticommutators as

-For squeezed light all of the terms in Eq. \ref{Noise_single_mode} are non-zero.
-The vacuum expectation values of the correlators after squeezing can be represented as \cite{loudon1987squeezed},
+For squeezed light all the terms in Eq.~(\ref{Noise_single_mode}) are non-zero.
+The vacuum expectation values of the correlators after squeezing can be represented as~\cite{loudon1987squeezed},